Battle of Taegu: Hill 303

 At 14:00 an air strike came in, attacking the hill with napalm, conventional bombs, rockets and machine guns.
 The air strike and artillery bombardment were successful in pushing the KPA off the hill.
 After the strike, the infantry attacked up the hill at 15:30 unopposed and secured it by 16:30.
 The combined strength of E and F Companies on top of the hill was about sixty men.
 The artillery and the air attacks killed and wounded an estimated 500 enemy troops on Hill 303, with survivors fleeing in a complete rout.

 In regaining Hill 303 on August 17, the 5th Cavalry Regiment discovered the bodies of 26 mortarmen of H Company, hands tied in back, with gunshot wounds to the back.
-First knowledge of the event came in the afternoon when scouts brought in a man from Hill 303, Pvt.
-Roy Manring of the Heavy Mortar Platoon, who had been wounded by automatic weapons fire.
+First knowledge of the event came in the afternoon when scouts brought in a man from Hill 303, Private Roy Manring of the Heavy Mortar Platoon, who had been wounded by automatic weapons fire.
 Manring had crawled down the hill until he saw scouts of the attacking force.
 In all about 45 men were shot by the KPA in the event, of which only five survived.
 The total number of men executed around Hill 303 is unclear, as several more men were subsequently discovered in other locations around the hill with evidence of execution.
-Angered, General of the Army Douglas MacArthur, commander of UN forces in Korea, broadcast a warning to North Korean leaders they would be held accountable for the atrocity.
+Angered, General Douglas MacArthur, commander of UN forces in Korea, broadcast a warning to North Korean leaders they would be held accountable for the atrocity.
 However intercepted documents show the KPA command was also concerned with the conduct of its troops and issued orders to limit killing of Prisoners of War.